top of page

 Well, it's wonderful that more and more people are being introduced to essential oils to use natural products for health and well-being.
 We all need to use essential oils sensibly, paying attention to safety and plant sustainability.

-As seeds and plants play a role in human life, increased published information and research on essential oils grow.
+As seeds and plants play a role in human life, the published information and research on essential oils grows.
 Now, let's hear from those who have found benefits from using essential oils and explore any potential issues that may arise.

-Born Singaporean, using essential oils and carrier oils since childhood; as a personal user of oils from top to toe, I grew up with essential and carrier oils for beauty and health regimes, and my interest evolved into hours of research, studied and completed Aromatherapy: Clinical Use of Essential Oils.
+Born in Singapore, living and based in Oslo, Norway, I have been using essential oils and carrier oils since childhood; as a personal user of oils from top to toe, I grew up with essential and carrier oils for beauty and health regimes, and my interest evolved into hours of research, studied Aromatherapy: Clinical Use of Essential Oils.
 (University of Minnesota)

-Finally, we established Heavenly Pure company to share our knowledge and pure products with others.
+Finally, I established Heavenly Pure, based in Oslo, to share the knowledge and pure products with others.

 Going back to ancient wisdom